frcteam195/trajectories/README.md

 # trajectories

 Each branch will contain the trajectories for the branch year.
-Keep this repository a flat file structure for now with no folders, in order to help with deployment, until a better system can be created.
+Put each trajectory into a folder with the name of the auto it is for.
+Trajectories in the root that are not in a folder are not guaranteed to be deployed to the robot.